Real Estate Taxes Vs. Property Taxes

 - Personal property and real estate taxes are both paid at the state or local levels.

-- Personal property and real estate taxes both usually go toward funding community projects, like schools, roads or infrastructure.
+- Personal property and real estate taxes both usually go toward funding community projects.
+Examples include schools, roads and infrastructure.

 How Much Are Property Taxes?

-Property taxes vary from state to state (as well as local areas inside each state), but recent U.S. census data shows the national average is $2,471 paid annually.1 That breaks down to just over $200 per month from monthly mortgage payments going toward property taxes.
-Some states have property taxes lower than 0.5% of the home’s assessed value while others have rates higher than 2%.
+Property taxes vary from state to state (as well as local areas inside each state).
+According to the National Association of REALTORS®, owners of single-family homes paid a national average of $3,901 in property taxes in 2022.
+That means around $325 of each month’s mortgage payment went toward property taxes.
+Some states have property taxes lower than 0.5% of the home’s assessed value, while others have rates higher than 2%.

 To see where your state stacks up, take a look at these estimates of property taxes by state.
 If you’d like the most accurate view of property taxes in your state, you can also use a local property tax estimator found on your state or county website.
 Because property taxes are calculated based on the home’s assessed value each year, you can also calculate your own estimate using this formula: